2011 Brisbane Lions season

 The 2011 season was the Brisbane Lions' 15th season in the Australian Football League.
-The club also participated in the pre-season NAB Cup and, after getting knocked out in the first round, the NAB Challenge.
+The team is based in Brisbane, Queensland.The club also participated in the pre-season NAB Cup and, after getting knocked out in the first round, the NAB Challenge.

 The club finished 15th in the regular season, recording only 4 wins, their worst result since 1998.